 - Thousand Oaks Campus

 To schedule an appointment with the Thousand Oaks campus Writing Center, click on the button below and login using your MyCLU credentials.
 Remember that all appointments must be scheduled officially through our WCOnline Scheduler ahead of time and you must be an official Cal Lutheran student to make an appointment.
-All students (including undergraduate, graduate, and Bachelor's Degree for Professionals), faculty, staff, and alumni can utilize these services.
+All students, faculty, staff, and alumni can utilize these services.
 All appointments are available in-person or online.

 After making an appointment, make sure to read through the "Expectations" section below to be best prepared for your session.
 To learn about how to begin an online appointment, click here: Online Consultation Guide.